spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/validate-user-data.md

 After preparing or modifying your **user-data** file, you can validate your user data before using it to build the Edge installer ISO.
-This allows you to be confident that your user data follows the expected schema and avoid having to rebuilt Edge artifacts due to user data errors.
+This allows you to be confident that your user data follows the expected schema and avoid having to rebuild Edge artifacts due to user data errors.

 ## Prerequisites